 What is the congestion levy?

-This annual levy aims to reduce traffic congestion in central Melbourne by encouraging more motorists to regularly use public transport.
+The congestion levy aims to reduce traffic congestion in central Melbourne by encouraging motorists to use public transport more often.

-Introduced in 2005, the congestion levy is charged each calendar year to off-street private and public car parking spaces in two specified areas.
+Unless an exemption or concession applies, the levy is charged each calendar year on off-street private and public car parking spaces in two specified levy areas.

 Where are the levy areas?